top of page

 The adjective 'impermanent' is formed by combining the prefix 'im-' (meaning 'not' or 'without') with the word 'permanent.'
 'Permanent' originates from the Latin word 'permanens,' which is the present participle of 'permanere,' combining 'per' (meaning 'through') and 'manere' (meaning 'to remain' or 'to stay').
 In Latin, 'permanere' described the act of remaining or staying through a duration of time.
 By adding 'im-' to 'permanent,' we create the opposite meaning, indicating something that is not enduring or lasting indefinitely, but rather temporary or transitory.
 The etymology of 'impermanent' underscores its contrast with 'permanent' and emphasizes its role in describing things that do not remain in a fixed state but change or come to an end over time, highlighting their temporary nature.

-Quiz: Find the meaning of the adjective impermanent:
+Find the correct meaning of the adjective impermanent:

 Try Again!